 Bessie Love's character in The Broadway Melody is supposed to be the "talented but plain" sister in a singing and dancing duo.
 This◊ is Bessie Love.

 Failure to Launch: Justin Bartha is the ugly one.
 Not the plain one and not played as a joke, repeatedly throughout the movie he is referred to as being ugly.
-So is Zooey Deschanel; in fact they are hooked up by friends on the theory that since they are both so ugly neither would be able to find anyone else.
+So is Zooey Deschanel; they are hooked up by friends on the theory that since they are both so ugly neither would be able to find anyone else.

 The Help: A plot point in both the book and the movie is the plainness of Skeeter.
 However, in the film version, Skeeter is played by the lovely Emma Stone.
 Most viewers find it difficult to believe that a character as beautiful as that would have trouble attracting men, even if the filmmakers tried to make her "ugly" by giving her "frizzy" hair.

-In Sin City, Marv states that he's so ugly that he could never even hire a prostitute.
-Mickey Rourke wears prosthetics to exaggerate his facial features and match the comics, but the result does not really say "ugly."
+In Sin City, Marv states that he's so intimidating that he could never even hire a prostitute.
+Mickey Rourke wears prosthetics to exaggerate his facial features and match the comics, but the result does not say "ugly."
 With his lantern jaw and large nose, he looks more like an extremely weathered superhero.

 A Nameless Witch by A. Lee Martinez parodies this:

 I had yet to dare look in the mirror for fear of being driven mad by my own hideousness.
 Now I chanced a sidelong glance through the corner of my eye.
 It was not the sanity-twisting sight I had expected, but still a far cry from lovely.

 "But what about these?"
 I cupped the large, fatty mounds on my chest.

 "Those are breasts," Ghastly Edna said.
 "They're supposed to be there."

 "Round.
 Firm."
 She sighed.
 "That's how they're supposed to be.
 Ideally."